Ammonia Toxicity

 Toxicokinetics

+There is minimal ammonia absorption into the systemic circulation if there is short-term (under 120 seconds) inhalational exposure.[25]
+However, long-term inhalational exposure results in some absorption into the systemic circulation.[26]
+Most of the inhaled ammonia gets dissolved in the mucus of the upper respiratory tract, and 70% to 80% gets excreted in the exhaled air.
 Ingested ammonia readily absorbs into the bloodstream, and the liver plays a significant role in its elimination.[27]
 Quantitative data on the metabolism of exogenous ammonia in humans is not available.
-However, studies in rats show that the majority of exogenous ammonia converts into glutamate and urea within 30 minutes.[28]
-Orally ingested ammonia is almost completely converted into urea in the liver and excreted via the kidneys as urinary urea, with 25% excreted within the first 6 hours and 72% within three days.
+However, studies in rats show that most exogenous ammonia converts into glutamate and urea within 30 minutes.[28]
+Orally ingested ammonia is almost completely converted into urea in the liver and excreted via the kidneys as urinary urea, with 25% excreted within the first 6 hours and 72% within 3 days.
 However, oral ingestion rarely raised the levels high enough to cause signs of systemic toxicity.[29]
+Currently, no evidence suggests that dermal exposure to ammonia results in systemic absorption.

 History and Physical